Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 #### What is a variable?

-One way to think of a variable is as a box you can put other things into, and you can use the name of the box wherever you want your code to refer to what's inside the box.
+One way to think of a variable is as a box you can put other things into, and you can use the name of the box wherever you want your code to refer to what's inside.

 Let's see a real life example: